volta1234/phase-3-sql-setting-up-sqlite/README.md

 ![Open database in DB Browser in WSL]()

-Finally, navigate to the directory where you cloned this lesson, and select the `chinook.db` file:
+Finally, navigate to the directory where you copied the database, and select the `chinook.db` file:

 ![Open chinook.db file in DB Browser in WSL]()